-- Improves roadways with a low pavement PASER rating Pavement Surface Evaluation and Rating (PASER) uses visual inspection to evaluate pavement surface conditions identifying different types of pavement distress and linking them to a cause. - Bridge sufficiency rating A bridge sufficiency rating presented by the Office of State Aid Road Construction will be used to score bridge project submittals.
+- Improves roadways with a low pavement PASER rating Pavement Surface Evaluation and Rating (PASER) uses visual inspection to evaluate pavement surface conditions, identifying different types of pavement distress and linking them to a cause. - Bridge sufficiency rating A bridge sufficiency rating presented by the Office of State Aid Road Construction will be used to score bridge project submittals.

 Management & Operations.
-Strategies to optimize the performance of existing infrastructure through the imlemntation of projects designed to preserve capacity and improve the reliability of the transportation system.
+Strategies to optimize the performance of existing infrastructure through the implementation of projects designed to preserve capacity and improve the reliability of the transportation system.

-• Improves traffic flow at intersections - Operational improvements improving the efficiency of traffic flow with measures such as traffic signal upgrades, signage, turn lanes, improved intersection geometry.

-• Utlizes innovative technology to improve conditions - Intelligent Transportation Systems (ITS) projects prepare the region's infrastructure for advanced technologies that provide information, data, communication and integrated corridor management such as ramp metering, adaptive signalization, signal upgrades, traffic signal priority, surveillance, motorist information systems designed to improve the operation of an individual roadway, or the operation of the regional transportation system.
+- Improves traffic flow at intersections Operational improvements improve the efficiency of traffic flow with measures such as traffic signal upgrades, signage, turn lanes, and improved intersection geometry.
+GRPC planning identifies roadways and intersections that are experiencing traffic flow issues.
+Priority is given to projects that improve roads identified through GRPC planning. - Utilizes innovative technology to improve conditions Intelligent Transportation Systems (ITS) projects prepare the region's infrastructure for advanced technologies that provide information, data, communication and integrated corridor management such as ramp metering, adaptive signalization, signal upgrades, traffic signal priority, surveillance, motorist information systems designed to improve the operation of an individual roadway, or the operation of the regional transportation system.